desmos-labs/desmos/docs/architecture/adr-020-post-ownership-change.md

 In order to handle the post owner transfer process easily, we will define a new structure as follows:

-// PostOwnerTransferRequest represent a request that transfers the post ownership to receiver message PostOwnerTransferRequest {
+// PostOwnerTransferRequest represents a request to transfer the ownership of a post from the sender to the receiver message PostOwnerTransferRequest {

   // Id of the subspace that holds the post to transfer